nicholasraphael/llmtxt-rust/README.md

 # LLM.txt Rust

-Adapted from the Original Project and README [here](https://github.com/AnswerDotAI/llms-txt)
+This README is a copy and adapted from the Original Project and README [here](https://github.com/AnswerDotAI/llms-txt)

 ## Background